OV3RLORDS-MODS/GSM-GAME-SERVER-MANAGEMENT/README.md

 🎮 Hello and welcome!
 Thanks for checking out my panel.
 Here’s a bit about me: After years of hosting game servers, I became frustrated with the high costs, complex setups, and underwhelming features of existing panels.
 That’s why I created GSM.

 As a solo developer, my focus with GSM is on functionality over appearance.
 While the design will evolve over time, my main priority is delivering a truly effective tool.
 GSM is not a web panel—you'll need to install it and open it with the terminal.
 Keep an eye on GitHub or join my Discord for updates and announcements.
 With its user-friendly interface and features, GSM offers seamless control and monitoring of your servers.
-Enjoy easy setup, real-time server management, and robust mod handling, all designed to enhance your server administration experience. 🌟
+Enjoy easy setup, real-time server management, and mod handling, all designed to enhance your server administration experience. 🌟

 ------------------------------------------------------------------------------------------------